 At Positive Technologies, our experts are actively involved in identifying the world’s most critical web application security flaws through ongoing hands-on research and contributions to security projects such as OWASP TOP 10, Web Application Security Consortium Threat Classification and Common Vulnerability Scoring System (CVSS).

 Positive Technologies Web Application Security Tests involve detailed analysis of an application’s design, networking, operating system settings, external data sources, data warehousing, authorization mechanisms, and authentication components.
 We can perform an analysis from the perspective of an outside intruder ("black box") and by analyzing the source code itself ("white box").
+And if you've already fallen victim to a web attack, or have detected any anomalies in your applications, we can provide incident response services to verify the problem.
+In all cases, our experts will provide detailed recommendations for fixing the flaws they find.

 An assessment typically follows these steps: